kingmoc/adding-products-cart-cjs-react/README.md

 - wrote function to empty cart and added button
 - wrote functions to increase/decrease quanity and added buttons

-Thanks to the Commerce.js SDK and all the usefull methods/functions that come with the commerce object - **updating/refreshing/adding** to your cart becomes straighforward and easy to manage.
+Thanks to the Commerce.js SDK and all the useful methods/functions that come with the commerce object - **updating/refreshing/adding** to your cart becomes straightforward and easy to manage.
 You setup your global state for the cart and pass that data throughout your app.

 If you happen to be advanced in React you can implement Redux for state managment and initialize your store with the cart object.
 There are many ways to design and layout your eCommerce app - but the most important factor is getting the neccessary data in order to provide a smooth user experience when selecting a product and adding it to the cart.